 Context sensitive solutions (CSS) is a collaborative, interdisciplinary approach that involves all stakeholders in providing a transportation facility that fits its setting.
 This website provides a CSS toolbox, information on upcoming events, and other resources.

-HumanFIRST brings together a core staff of cognitive psychologists with a broader network of transportation researchers, focusing on innovative interventions to improve transportation safety based on a scientific understanding of driver performance and cognitive functions.
-The program houses VESTR, a state-of-the-art immersive driver simulation system.
+Focuses on innovative interventions to improve transportation safety based on a scientific understanding of driver performance and cognitive functions.

 The IV Program's engineering and computer science professionals work closely with an interdisciplinary team of specialists, including cognitive psychologists specializing in human factors and experts in visibility, geospatial databases, road-weather and other traveler information systems, virtual environments, image processing, and traffic-signal operations.

 Sheds light on the growing trend away from the exclusive ownership and consumption of resources to one of shared use and consumption.
 Peer-to-peer shared mobility is a particular focus.

 Provides critical training, information, and technical assistance for Minnesota's local transportation agencies.

 A regional University Transportation Center; conducts research focused on user-centered transportation safety systems.

 Answers questions about the economic, travel, and community impacts of transitway corridors in the Twin Cities metropolitan area.

 Investigates the links between transportation and economic competitiveness, with a focus on three topics: finance, industry clusters, and technology.

 Investigates ways vehicle powertrain electrification and routing co-optimization can lead to significant improvements in vehicle fuel economy.